 Answers to your questions

 What is PULSAR for?
 Who can participate?
 What does PULSAR do with the data?
-We’ve compiled answers to the most frequently asked questions and grouped them into four categories.
+We’ve compiled answers to the most frequently asked questions and grouped them into seven categories.

 - General Questions

-- Participating in a Project Conducted with PULSAR
+- Participating in a project carried out with PULSAR

 - Doing Research with PULSAR